-The Man-O-War oyster bar has been sampled in two locations since 1987 as part of the annual fall survey for MDNR using a dredge.
-It will continue to be monitored as a part of the annual fall oyster survey during years one through three.
+The Man-O-War oyster bar has been sampled in two locations since 1987 as part of the annual Fall Oyster Survey for MDNR using a dredge.
+It will continue to be monitored as a part of the annual Fall Oyster Survey during years one through three.
 This survey collects information on the number of live and dead oysters in each size class and records spat set in a 1⁄2 bushel sub sample.
-To provide a more detailed assessment of impacts to the oysters residing at Man-O-War and the three nearby oysters bars from the dredge cuts and the sediment plume, a patent tong survey will be conducted annually during years one through three.
+To provide a more detailed assessment of impacts to the oysters residing at Man-O-War from the dredge cuts and the sediment plume, a patent tong survey will be conducted annually during years one through three.
 A sufficient number of samples will occur to allow for statistical analysis and the sites will be fixed so that trends over time may be assessed.
-The patent tong survey will collect information over the extent of the oysters bars on the number of oysters, lengths of all oysters collected, total liters of shell and live oysters, and supplemental information including primary substrate type, percent of gray and brown shell, and associated benthic organisms in the sample.
-Disease prevalence (Dermo and MSX) from a subsample of 30 oysters will be assessed annually.
+The patent tong survey will collect information over the extent of the oyster bars on the number of oysters, lengths of all oysters collected, total liters of shell and live oysters, and supplemental information including primary substrate type, percent of gray and brown shell, and associated benthic organisms in the sample.